HKN, Inc.: History

 In 1973, the company was founded as an unprofitable collection of Texas oil wells for investors seeking tax write-offs.

 In 1986, the company acquired Spectrum 7 for 200,000 shares from George W. Bush.
 After the sale of his company, Bush served on the board of directors of the company and received $80,000-$100,000 per year in consulting fees.
 Bush remained on the board through 1993.

 In 1987, Talat Othman joined the board of the company and served as the chair of the Audit Committee.

-In 1987, Bush obtained a critical $25 million load from a BCCI joint venture.
+In 1987, Bush obtained a critical $25 million loan from a BCCI joint venture.

 In 1989, the company's subsidiary Aloha Petroleum was sold to company insiders for $12 million, most of which was borrowed from Harken.
 The sale of the subsidiary for an exorbitant price helped the company show a profit that year and disguise losses, a similar technique used by Enron that led to the Enron scandal.

 In September 1989, the company made an offer to acquire Tesoro Petroleum.
 The offer was withdrawn in February 1990.

 In 2007, the company changed its name to HKN, Inc.